ddJProj/ddjproj.github.io/src/content/project/capstone-plan.md

-### 3. Explain how the planned enhancement will demonstrate specific skills and align with course outcomes.
+### Explain how the planned enhancement will demonstrate specific skills and align with course outcomes.

-#### 1. Identify and describe the specific skills you will demonstrate that align with the course outcome
+#### Identify and describe the specific skills you will demonstrate that align with the course outcome

 For category one, I will be translating each of the functions in my C++ application into the respective Rust equivalent.
 This will include input validation / sanitization, using rust's equivalents of object oriented programming, as well as providing the set up for a password hash function.
 I have been studying rust in my free time since the new year.
 Prior to this project, I have yet to find time to dig deeply into writing an application in rust, as I have not had much free time to work on side projects while completing this degree.
 This will be my first full, hands-on experience with the Rust programming language where I am not just following along with someone else's work.
 I plan to use this learning experience to demonstrate my proficiency, ability, and organization when learning new concepts / languages.
 Between this artifact and the third artifact, I will also be focusing on the security of my application, implementing both best practices, and the industry standards for both tools and styling.

-#### 2. Select one or more of the course outcomes below that your enhancement will align with.
+#### Select one or more of the course outcomes below that your enhancement will align with.

 The first artifact enhancement primarily aligns with two of the provided course outcomes.

 - The first course outcome that this conversion process aligns with is developing, "a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources."
 The reason for learning and using the rust language to rewrite this application is due to its built-in safety features, and the way in which it securely handles memory management.
 Using Rust in this application will allow me to mitigate many of the memory related security issues that arise from implementations using C++.

 - The second outcome this enhancement aligns with is the, "ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals."
 Through the process of rewriting this application in a language that I am not yet comfortable with, I will showcase my capability to quickly adapt to new technologies while in challenging scenarios, and that I am able to deliver real value, all while meeting industry standards.

 ## Category Two: Algorithms and Data Structures

-### 1. Select an artifact that is aligned with the algorithms and data structures category and explain its origin.
+### Select an artifact that is aligned with the algorithms and data structures category and explain its origin.
 Submit a file containing the code for the artifact you choose with your enhancement plan.

 For the second artifact, I will again be using my final project from my CS410 reverse engineering course.
 In the original C++ code, the list of clients is handled with a singleton class "ClientList" which contains a private vector "clientList" that stores all of the individual clients.
 The list is accessed through a static accessor method that returns the clientList instead of a public constructor.
-A second class is used to create Client objects, and a client object can be created by calling the addClient function in the ClientList class.
+A second class is used to create Client objects, and a client object can on into the respective Rust equivalent.
+This will include input validation / sanitization, using rust's equivalents of object oriented programming, as well as providing tbe created by calling the addClient function in the ClientList class.
 This addClient function then calls the constructor for the Client class, and then pushes the new object instance into the vector of Client objects.
 For this application, I will plan to implement an AVL tree that stores client instances and balances itself by client id values.
 For source material, I will be building and basing this AVL tree on the implementation that I first created for my Data Structures and Algorithms final project.

 **Link to C++ source code for project:**
 [My C++ source project for Artifact 1, 2, & 3:](https://github.com/ddJProj/CS410/blob/main/Project-2/Mod6_Updated-Security-CPP_E-Johnson.cpp)

 **Link to my original C++ AVL tree implementation:**
 [My AVL_tree C++ implementation:](https://github.com/ddJProj/CS300/tree/main/ABCU_Project-2)

-### 2. Describe a practical, well-illustrated plan for enhancement in alignment with the category, including pseudocode that illustrates the planned enhancement.
+### Describe a practical, well-illustrated plan for enhancement in alignment with the category, including pseudocode that illustrates the planned enhancement.

 #### Artifact 2 – Data Structures and Algorithms - Initial Planning: